 Active in the field of contemporary music, Mr. McCoy was a founding member of Sequitur and Ensemble Sospeso and performed regularly with Speculum Musicae and the Columbia Sinfonietta.
 He has presented dozens of premiere performances and recorded chamber works by modern masters such as Thomas Ades and Eliot Carter.

-Mr. McCoy serves on the faculties of Penn State University and the Manhattan School of Music.
-He previously taught at the Bowdoin International Music Festival, the Aaron Copland School of Music (CUNY) and Columbia University’s Music Performance Program.
+Mr. McCoy serves on the faculties of the Manhattan School of Music and Montclair State University and previously taught at the Bowdoin International Music Festival, Penn State University, the Aaron Copland School of Music (CUNY) and Columbia University.
 He has presented master classes at leading schools of music across the United States, Canada, Sweden and Japan and has contributed articles to Strings Magazine.
 He performs on an exceptional instrument made in 1749 by the Venetian luthier Domenico Busan and on double basses by Alfred Meyer of Markneukirchen, Germany (1946) and Tetsu Suzuki, Cremona, Italy (2015).
 Mr. McCoy is a Pirastro strings artist.